aaron-grau/curic/react/readings/lodash.md

 # Lodash

 `lodash` is a Javascript utility library and [npm-package][lodash] that provides many useful helper functions for solving common problems.
-For this course, we're going to employ two `lodash` helper methods to write cleaner and more concise React/Redux code.
+For this course, we're going to employ two `lodash` helper methods to write cleaner and more concise React/Redux code: 'merge()' and 'union()'.

 ## `merge`